angelsystem/react-culqi-next/README.md

 A React library for integration with the Culqi payment processor, compatible with Next.js

-## React 19 Compatibility
+## React 19 & Next.js App Router Compatibility

-This library is now fully compatible with **React 19**!
+This library is now fully compatible with **React 19** and **Next.js 13+ App Router**!
 The main changes include:

 - ✅ Updated to use `React.createContext` instead of `createContext` import
 - ✅ Compatible with React 18+ and React 19
+- ✅ **Next.js App Router Support**: All components include "use client" directive
 - ✅ Updated TypeScript types for modern React patterns
 - ✅ Maintains backward compatibility with existing code
+- ✅ Server Component compatible

 ## Installation